Terms & Conditions

 1. Refer a Friend scheme

-To be eligible to receive the referral reward, you must be a current RDI student or graduate.
+- (a) be eligible to receive the referral reward, you must be a current RDI student or graduate

-The referral form must be submitted to RDI together with the application for admission.
-Late submission of the form will not be accepted.
+- (c) The referral form must be submitted to Marketing Team Leader on the date of application.
+Late submission of the form will not be accepted

-There is no limit on the number of referees you refer to RDI.
+- (e) There’s no limit on the No. of referees

 RDI ADMISSIONS COMPLAINTS AND APPEALS